-It’s time to get into the deep!
-It’s time for Bitcoin!
 First outlined in Satoshi Nakamoto’s white paper in October of 2008, Bitcoin is the first successful cryptocurrency ever created.
 And to this day, it’s still by far the market leader.
-That’s what makes Bitcoin worth a closer look.
+That’s what makes it worth a closer look.
 In the following, you’ll learn what Bitcoin is, how it works and some of its popular use cases.
-Let’s shine bright like a Bitcoin!
+Let’s get facted!

-Bitcoin is the first financial system to successfully use a fully peer-to-peer network.
+Bitcoin is the first financial system to successfully offer a fully peer-to-peer network.
 Thanks to blockchain technology, it was the first cryptocurrency which overcame the yet-insolvable double spending problem.
-It means that with Bitcoin – and crypto in general –, you don’t have to trust banks or other institutions with your money.
+It means that with BTC – and crypto in general – you don’t have to trust banks or other institutions with your money or transactions.
 You can freely and directly transact with anyone around the globe.